zhudotexe/kani/README.md

 # kani (カニ)

-kani (カニ) is a lightweight and highly hackable framework for chat-based language models with tool usage/function calling.
+kani (カニ) is a lightweight and highly hackable framework for chat-based language models with **tool usage/function calling**.

 Compared to other LM frameworks, kani is less opinionated and offers more fine-grained customizability over the parts of the control flow that matter, making it the perfect choice for NLP researchers, hobbyists, and developers alike.

-kani comes with support for the following models out of the box, with a model-agnostic framework to add support for many
+kani comes with support for the following models out of the box, with a **model-agnostic** framework to add support for many more:
-more:

 - OpenAI Models (`pip install "kani[openai]"`)
 - Anthropic Models (`pip install "kani[anthropic]"`)